India vs Qatar: Igor Stimac names probables | Goal.com

 India vs Qatar: Igor Stimac names probables

-The coach of the Indian national team, Igor Stimac, has called for an initial camp for 23 players on March 9th while another 20 players are set to join on March 16th, 2020.
+The coach of the Indian national team, Igor Stimac, has called for an initial camp for 23 players on March 9 while another 20 players are set to join on March 16.
+The Blue Tigers will be hosting Qatar on March 26, 2020.

 In the total of 43 players, it may be noted that players from Indian Super League (ISL) sides ATK, Bengaluru FC, Chennaiyin FC and FC Goa of those who will be involved in the play-offs and possible in the final slated for March 14th are omited in the first batch.